g-jgreen/documentation/content/usage/sigfox.md

 weight: 8
 ---

-Waylay's native Sigfox integration allows you to add many Sigfox enabled devices to automatically forward and store data to the Waylay platform.

 Waylay Sigfox integration goes beyond simple visualization.
-In Waylay we address all challanges of the enterprise grade integration:
+When it comes to Sigfox support, waylay platform addresses all challenges of the enterprise grade integration:

-* automatic webhook registration in the sigfox backend
+* Automatic webhook registration in the sigfox backend
-* native payload processing
+* Native payload processing
-* additional payload transformation (via custom functions) - if needed
+* Additional payload transformation (via custom functions) - if needed
+* Data storage and visualization
+* REST endpoints to retrieve captured data as a time series data (with different aggregation periods, statistical computation etc.)
-* automatic discovery of device groups and subgroups
+* Automatic discovery of device groups and subgroups
-* automatic (meta model) assosiations of sigfox devices and device groups
+* Automatic (meta model) associations of sigfox devices to device groups
-* first time provisioning
+* First time provisioning
-* automatic rule creation on device type level
+* Automatic rule creation on device type level
-* tenant based UI
+* Tenant based UI

 # Prerequisites